raviolli77/raviSiteBlogdown/content/post/2018-07-09-benchmarking-code-in-python.md

 But if I were to give a TLDR; if you need to do an operation on data that doesn't require too many conditional statements use vectorized operations.

-It is written as such:
+The operation is written as such:

 ```python
 np.add.reduce(vector)